Skip to main content

 2. Load the fem _housing.z88i1 casing mesh file:

-Click the casing component in the Model Tree and select "Imported CAD/FEM Geometry" from the "determination of gear casing stiffness" drop-down menu on the General Information tab.
-Next, click the "Import" button next to "Import FEM mesh" to load the casing mesh file.
+Select the casing component in the Model Tree and choose "Imported CAD/FEM Geometry" from the "Calculation of gear casing stiffness" drop-down menu in the Editor.
+Then, click Import next to "Import FEM mesh" to load the casing mesh file.

-Confirm mm as the unit for the gearbox design.
+Confirm mm as the unit for the FEM model.
 The casing will initially be positioned in space independent of the gearbox model.

 020_Import_FEM_gear_casing_mesh.PNG

-3. Step 2 is optional.
-The steps for connecting the FE Model to the gearbox structure are numbered and occur in order.
+4. The steps for connecting the FE model to the gearbox structure are numbered and occur in order.
+Step 1 is not required for this tutorial (because of the imported FEM mesh), and Step 2 is optional.

 030_FEM-Gehaeuse_Wizard.PNG

-The assistant performs the following steps in succession:
+The assistant will guide you through the following steps in succession:

-4. Determine the nodes of the bearing seats
+4. Determine the contact nodes (for multi-part casings)

-To do so, select the reference shaft (Shaft [7]) and then select three node points on one of the two bearing seats.
+To do so, click Step 3, choose the "Shaft-based" working mode, select the reference shaft (Shaft [7]), and then select three node points on one of the two bearing seats.

 040_Orient_casing_axis_to_shaft.PNG